5 Minute Read

-Giving yourself a date for your goal gives you a point to aim for.
-Once you have your target, create a plan and break it all the way down to daily activities.
+Giving yourself a date for your goal gives you a point to aim at.
+Once you have your time-sensitive target, create a plan and break it all the way down to daily activities.
 Then give yourself a deadline.
-For example, “I would like to lose 20 pounds by December 31.”
-How many times do you need to work out each week?
-What will your calorie intake be each day?
-While preparing your strategy, it will soon become clear whether or not your goals are reachable.
+Something like, "I would like to lose 20 pounds by December 31."

 Start Setting Goals That Matter Today!

-Don’t get discouraged if your goals aren’t accomplished in the exact way you originally planned or if you get off track.
-Bumps will occur, and life will happen.
+Don’t get discouraged if you don’t accomplish your goals the way you originally planned or if you get off track.
+Life happens, and we all hit roadblocks along the way.
 That’s okay!
-But as long as you are focused on the end goal and are taking small steps toward achieving it, you are on your way to making a big change.
+As long as you stay focused on the end goal and keep taking small steps toward achieving it, you’ll be on your way to making a big change.